 Weak Authentication Methods

 Robust user authentication methods are another vital security control.
-Unfortunately, credentials are being leaked daily, and users’ habit of reusing passwords makes it easy for cybercriminals to swipe one set of credentials and use it to break into internal networks.
+Unfortunately, credentials are leaked online every day.
+Given users’ habit of reusing passwords, that makes it easy for cybercriminals to swipe one set of credentials and use it to break into internal networks.

-Without the use of multi-factor authentication methods, strong password policies, or credential scouting on the internet, your network can be vulnerable to brute-force attacks” where algorithms keep guessing credential combinations until they find a match.
+Without multi-factor authentication methods, strong password policies, or credential scouting on the internet, your network can be vulnerable to “brute-force attacks” where algorithms keep guessing credential combinations until they find a match.

 Use of Insecure or Unauthorized Devices

-The increase in bring your own device (BYOD) policies has added the vulnerability of your employees’ personal devices to your network’s vulnerability.
-In addition, the use of mobile devices or removable drives within the enterprise IT ecosystem can infect the entire network.
+The increase in employees bringing their own devices to work complicates matters even more.
+Now the vulnerabilities on their personal devices can become your networks’ vulnerability too.
+What’s more, using mobile devices or removable drives within the enterprise IT ecosystem can infect the entire network.

 How Do I Prevent Exploitation?

 These vulnerabilities can remain hidden without proper risk identification and mitigation processes.
 Therefore, consider the following best practices:

 Vulnerability scanners are technology tools designed to collect information about your network and identify possible vulnerabilities.
 They are an integral part of a vulnerability assessment and can be separated into active scanning and passive scanning.